nikolamla/Boopro/README.md

-You must create your own Github token and put it inside ScoreController.
+You must create your own Github token and put it in .env GIT_TOKEN.